Against the Odds

 Jack Minc

-Jack Minc bore witness to the systematic destruction of his community during Kristallnacht before embarking on a perilous escape.
+When he was 12-years-old, Jack Minc bore witness to the systematic destruction of his community during Kristallnacht before embarking on a perilous escape from Germany.

 Years after the war, Jack wrote a series of letters to his synagogue in Garden City, New York, describing his childhood during Nazi persecution.

-After he passed away in 2007, his son began organizing those letters.
-As the family researched further, they discovered that Jack’s story was only one part of a much larger history.
+After he passed away in 2007, his son began organizing those letters and as the family researched further, they discovered that Jack’s story was only one part of a much larger history.

 His first-hand memoir is a vivid, unsparing account of escape and reinvention, in which he emerges as fugitive, resistance fighter, and reluctant participant in the shadow economies of wartime Europe.